setabg/warehouse_management/README.md

 Condition:

 Prototype for warehouses management and items in them.
-Receipt of goods in a warehouse and signing out goods from a warehouse.

 Basic Requirements:
 * CRUD operations for warehouses